ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 38. Shakespeare.
 A splendid exercise for children is
 for each in turn to quote a line, and
-the other give the name of the author
+the other give the name of the author.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_floydcouncil_ver01:data:sn93067777:00237287034:1894051601:0378/pct:2.838542,7.362422,12.799479,65.177987/!600,600/0/default.jpg"/>
 </td>